Zeila: Ifat & Adal Sultanates

 "Further light on the Dir advance and Galla withdrawal seems to be afforded by an Arabic manuscript describing the history of the Gadabursi clan.
 This chronicle opens with an account of the wars of Imam ‘Ali Si’id (d.
 1392), from whom the Gadabursi today trace their descent and who is described as the only Muslim leader fighting on the Western flank in the armies of Sa'd ad-Din (d.
 1415), ruler of Zeila."

 Legendary Arab explorer Ahmad ibn Mājid wrote of Zeila and other notable landmarks and ports of the northern Somali coast during the Adal Sultanate period, including Berbera, Siyara, the Sa'ad ad-Din islands aka the Zeila Archipelago, El-Sheikh, Alula, Ruguda, Maydh, Heis and El-Darad.

+The influence of Zeila extended across the Red Sea to the Sheikhdom of al-Luhayya, a polity founded by migrants from Zeila.

 Travellers' reports, such as the memoirs of the Italian Ludovico di Varthema, indicate that Zeila continued to be an important marketplace during the 16th century, despite being sacked by the Portuguese in 1517 and 1528.
 Later that century, separate raids by nomads from the interior eventually prompted the port's then ruler, Garad Lado, to enlist the services of 'Atlya ibn Muhammad to construct a sturdy wall around the city.
 Incited by the Garad of Sim, during the Adal civil war, the city would be sacked by a Somali clan which damaged its walls.
 Zeila, however, ultimately began to decline in importance following the short-lived conquest of Abyssinia.